astuto/astuto/CONTRIBUTING.md

 Locales are stored in YAML files under `config/locales`.
 Translations are splitted in 3 files:

-- `[lang].yml`: the main locale file.
+- `[lang].yml`: The main locale file.
 Contains translation strings for the frontend, backend, mailers, etc.
-- `activerecord/activerecord.[lang].yml`: contains Rails ActiveRecord translations, i.e. translations for model names, properties and validation error messages.
+- `activerecord/activerecord.[lang].yml`: Contains Rails ActiveRecord translations, i.e. translations for model names, properties and validation error messages.
-- `devise/devise.[lang].yml`: contains translations for the authentication system (which is based on Devise gem).
+- `devise/devise.[lang].yml`: Contains translations for the authentication system (which is based on Devise gem).
 It is likely that you'll find ready-made translations for your language at [this page](https://github.com/heartcombo/devise/wiki/I18n), so this step usually consist in a simple copy-paste!

 ## Coding and testing